fluent-vue/docs/src/api/i18n-component.md

 </p>
 ```

-But this is cumbersome and could lead to confusion and errors, as it is hard to see that these messages are actually just one sentence.
+However, this is cumbersome and leads to confusion and errors.
+For translators, it is hard to see that these messages are actually a single sentence, which also makes it harder to reuse translations.
+This approach also complicates translating into languages that use a different sentence structure.

-Another solution is using v-html directive.
-But that only works for simpler static HTML.
-And it could lead to accidentaly breaking a page if the message is not properly formatted.
+Another approach is using Vue's `v-html` directive, but that only works for simpler static HTML, not for components like router links or buttons.
+Improper formatting in the translation can also accidentally break a page, or even lead to security problems.

-`i18n` component allows to use Vue components and HTML elements inside translation messages.
+The `<i18n>` component solves these problems by allowing Vue components and HTML elements inside translation messages in a structured way.
+The previous example becomes:

-Previous example would look like this when using `i18n` component:

 ```vue-html
 <i18n path="sign-in-up-to-add-comments" tag="p">